dmatrix/spark-misc/src/py/sc/variants/README.md

 ## 📝 License

 This demonstration code is provided for educational and evaluation purposes.
-Please refer to Apache Spark licensing for production usage.

 ---